TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 - it seems going from a route not found to a working blazor route doesnt rever the layout

 # Recommendations from project
+- for every component we need to decide at what point do we split and become nojs OR where will we wrap this in a form
 - Controllers should use same service as blazor components so posts using same logic
 - Order of NoJs support priority
 	1. Make same elements support NoJS e.g. EditForm with AspFor rather than a NoJS split